17 Easy English Lessons for Beginners

 This video gives you a good idea how English spelling relates to common patterns of pronunciation.
 These patterns occur throughout the language and this video is a good first step towards building up your advanced vocabulary.

 There’s no better example of the messiness of English pronunciation than this particular group of letters.
-The way you speak them changes with almost every word.
+The way you speak them changes with almost every word, from “through” to “tough” to “bough” (tree branch).

 This video gives a nice summary of how and when the pronunciation changes.
 It also gives you plenty of examples that you can use in general vocabulary practice.

 This is one of the most frustrating aspects of the English language for many learners.
 You spend hours learning the sounds and combinations of various letters.
-But then you discover that sometimes a letter is added to a word even though it’s meant to be ignored in pronunciation.
+But then you discover that sometimes a letter is added to a word even though it’s silent when spoken.

 This lesson lists out some common rules you can use to figure out when the letters B, C and D are silent.